uncosung/react-test/README.md

 ----
 ### Step 5: Refactor `List.jsx` and `ListItems.jsx` for variable data

+* Import the static drink data from `dummy.js` and have `App.jsx` set its state once the page is loaded
 *  **List** should render one **ListItem** for each drink in the array in **App**'s state
 * **ListItem** components should be able to conditionally render the drink's `strDrink` (name), and `strDrinkThumb` (thumbnail image) based on what is passed down to it via `props`.

 ----